dannykd/next-template/README.md

        yarn create next-app YOUR_PROJECT_NAME -e https://github.com/dannykd/next-template

+2. Install dependencies.

+       pnpnm install

-2. Change placeholder strings.
+3. Change placeholder strings.
 If you CRTL-F "INSERT" you should see all the string that should be changed.

         <Link href="/INSERT_PAGE_PATH">INSERT_PAGE_NAME</Link>